-The next meeting for the Pennsylvania Gaming Control Board (PGCB), the state regulators responsible for overseeing iGaming and casino industry in the state, is scheduled to take place tomorrow, Wednesday.
+The next meeting for the Pennsylvania Gaming Control Board (PGCB), the state regulators responsible for overseeing PA casino and iGaming industry, is scheduled to take place tomorrow, Wednesday.

 And there are expectations that the Partypoker US Network may get the green light from the regulators in tomorrow’s board meeting and become only the second online poker room to go live in the Keystone State after PokerStars.

 In a statement to pokerfuse, our sister site, in July, PGCB Communications Director, Doug Harbach commented that testing of the partypoker platform has already begun and that they expect a soft launch “this summer or early fall.“